Hesperian Health Guides

 These things can cause the baby’s heartbeat to drop below 100 beats a minute:

-• Cord is very short or is being pinched.
+- cord is very short or is being pinched.

-• The baby is not healthy.
+- the baby is not healthy.

-• Placenta does not work well, usually because the mother has high blood pressure or the baby is late.
+- placenta does not work well, usually because the mother has high blood pressure or the baby is late.

-• Placenta is separating from the womb.
+- placenta is separating from the womb.

-If you notice that the baby’s heartbeat is slow after a contraction is over but then goes back to normal, the baby may be having trouble.
+If you notice that the baby’s heartbeat is slow after a contraction is over but then goes back up, the baby may be having trouble.
 Listen to several contractions in a row.
-If the heartbeat is normal after most other contractions have ended, the baby is probably OK.
+If the heartbeat is healthy after most other contractions have ended, the baby is probably OK.
 Ask the mother to change position to take pressure off the cord.
 Listen again after she moves to see if this helps, and keep checking the baby’s heartbeat often during the rest of labor to see if it slows down again.

 strong now!